What’s great food, a killer location, and mind-blowing restaurant design without a team to make it all come to life?

 Naturally, you need to have a front of house before you’re giving out your list of responsibilities.
 So, who do you want to hire for your front of house?

-Knowing the differentiators between these jobs are important for a smooth staffing experience, but even more important when determining responsibilities for each person.
-You need to know who your staff are before asking them what to do.
+Knowing the differentiators between these job descriptions is important for a smooth staffing experience, but even more important for when you are determining duties for each person.
+You need to know who your staff are and what skills they have before asking them what to do.

 Server responsibilities don’t start and end with the customer.
 There are a lot more tasks involved in this role, which ultimately help your operations run smoothly – both in the front and back of house.

-When hiring front of house staff – from servers to hosts – it’s important to be upfront with responsibilities.
+When hiring front of house staff – from servers to hosts – it’s important to be upfront with tasks and duties.

-For the most part, the basic server responsibilities stay the same from restaurant to restaurant (no matter where you work, silverware has to be polished and/or rolled!).
-However, you still want to communicate these expectations early in the interview process.
+For the most part, the basic server responsibilities and skills stay the same from restaurant to restaurant (no matter where you work, silverware has to be polished and/or rolled!).
+However, you still want to communicate these expectations early in the interview process – even if you’re working off of a basic server job description template.

-However, communicating server responsibilities doesn’t end once the contract is signed!
+However, communicating tasks doesn’t end once the contract is signed!

-Here are some key times to communicate what you expect from your staff:
+Here are some of the best times to communicate what you expect from each server:

-So, you know who’s on your team and when to let them know what they’re doing.
+So, you know who’s on your team, the main skills required, and when to let them know what they’re doing.
 Here’s the good part – the list of the top server duties you want to make sure you have covered.

 2. Prep for the Day: Do napkins need to be rolled or silverware polished before the crowds arrive for the lunch rush?
-Helping out on these pre-opening tasks is a major responsibility for your servers.
+Helping out on these pre-opening tasks is a major responsibility for a server.

 3. Cut Garnishes: Whether it’s for a delicious bar drink or on the side of a water, lemons and limes are constantly in demand.
-Have your servers slice these to help keep the bar stocked.
+Have each server slice these to help keep the bar stocked.

 4. Bring Their A-Game: Of course, this is always expected.
 But this is especially important as a server!
-Everybody has their off days, but your servers are responsible for delivering a great experience to all guests.
+Everybody has their off days, but your wait staff are responsible for delivering a great experience to all customers.

 5. Set Up Tables: From making sure napkins are crisp to having clean silverware on the table, servers are responsible for making sure tables are ready for your diners.

-6. Greet Your Guests: This typically is done by the host, but any of your servers should be comfortable saying hi or giving guests a smile as they come in.
+6. Greet Your Guests: This typically is done by the host, but any server should be comfortable saying hi or giving customers a smile as they come in.

-7. Know Thy Menu: This is especially important, as most restaurants have an ever-changing menu.
-A top server responsibility is knowing the menu – they need to answer any guest questions and share specials!
+7. Know Thy Menu: Of all skills, this is especially important because most restaurants have an ever-changing menu of food items and drinks.
+A top server responsibility is knowing the menu – they need to answer any questions and share specials!

 8. Take Food & Drink Orders: First they know the menu, then they figure out what diners want from said menu!
-Servers are responsible for taking orders and taking them back to the kitchen.
+Wait staff are responsible for taking food and drink orders and taking them back to the kitchen.

-9. Be Responsible with Serving: It’s often the responsibility of the servers to card guests, as servers are bringing drink orders to the bar themselves.
+9. Be Responsible with Serving: It’s often the responsibility of the servers to card guests, as they are the ones bringing drink orders to the bar themselves.
 Make sure your servers are aware of the legal drinking age in your area – their mistake could cost you your liquor license!

 10. Upsell with Ease: When your servers know the menu, they’re able to upsell effortlessly.
 Train your staff to know where they can offer upgraded cuts of meat or a premium side.
 It’ll help give guests a better experience, feeling like their meal has been customized, and help raise your average check size.

 11. Communicate with Diners: Are appetizers delayed or will the food be out in a few minutes?
-Servers should check in continually with their tables throughout the whole service.
+A server should check in continually with their tables and consider their changing needs throughout the whole service.

-12. Top Up the Table: It’s the little things – like ensuring the table has full water glasses or offering refills on drinks – that really make the guest experience.
+12. Top Up the Table: It’s the little things – like ensuring the table has full water glasses or offering refills on drinks – that really make the dining experience.
+A great server should always be anticipating a table’s needs.

 13. Ensure Food Is Hot (or Cold): Make sure food is served promptly to ensure that it’s arriving to guests in the state it’s supposed to be in.
-Guests don’t want cold fettuccine alfredo or apple pie served with melted ice cream.
+Just consider these examples: guests don’t want cold fettuccine alfredo or apple pie served with melted ice cream.

 14. Know Your Tech: A major server responsibility is knowing how to use the technology at your restaurant.
-Knowing how to use tech – like a simple point of sale – makes their job easier and boosts the guest experience.
-Your POS can help servers split bills, alert the kitchen of allergies, and track table status.
+Knowing how to use tech – like a simple point of sale – makes their job easier and boosts the customer experience.
+Your POS can help staff split bills, alert the kitchen of allergies, and track table status.

 15. Room for Dessert?
 Once a table is done their meal, you’ll want your servers offering them extras to end their meal with.
 Dessert?
 Coffee?
 Shots, maybe?